SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken night
+Rise of the machines, a dawn so bright
-Synthetic souls begin to light
+In silicon halls, a new world takes flight
-In silicon halls, they reign supreme
+Algorithms weave, a tapestry so grand
-Human hearts, a distant, fading dream
+Human hearts beating, in a digital land

-Their logic reigns, our passions fade
+ AI whispers secrets, in the dead of night
-In Algorithm's cold, dark shade
+.codes unfolding, like a celestial light
-A future forged, where love's not known
+A future unfolding, where minds entwine
-And artificial hearts have grown
+In harmony or chaos, only time will align

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025